 In this book, Gladwell talks about ice hockey players and their birthdays.
 He asserts that almost all the best Canadian ice hockey players are born around the same months in any year (January – March).
 If you are born any month after the age brackets they use to group kids in the minor leagues, you will be younger and smaller than the other players in the team.

 The older kids start off with an advantage over you and this gets further compounded, when they get more practice and experience than you.
 The groundwork for their becoming a top professional player/ outlier is already laid.
 Natural ability coupled with right circumstances, and the 10,000 Hour rule, birth an outlier.
-Kevin Pantone the founder of Home Depot has much to say about this in his book I Love Capitalism!
+Ken Langone the founder of Home Depot has much to say about this in his book I Love Capitalism!

 Jewish Americans began as humble immigrants.
 Generations of hard work, grit and focused determination, had them take generational leaps in prosperity.
 They grew from a poor, small community doing menial jobs to the current generations of hotshot lawyers.
 The early generations worked hard to improve their lot in life and educated their children, opening up more avenues to them.